Euro coins: Statistics

 As of December 2021, there are approximately 141 billion coins in circulation around the eurozone.
-In contrast the United States has minted over 300 billion pennies since 1983 when the current copper-plated zinc metallic composition began.
-Using a population of 341.9 million for the euro area that is roughly 199 coins of denomination 1c or 2c per capita, and 215 other coins per capita.
+In contrast, the United States has minted over 300 billion pennies since 1983 when the current copper-plated zinc metallic composition began.
+Using a population of 341.9 million for the euro area, that is roughly 199 coins of denomination 1c or 2c per capita, and 215 other coins per capita.

 Counterfeiting

 Approximately 100,000 counterfeit euro coins are taken from circulation annually, and roughly the same number are seized before they can be released.
 Given a total circulation of 56 billion coins, counterfeit coins are relatively rare.
 About half the counterfeits feature the German national design, but counterfeits have been detected for every issuing country.
 The majority of counterfeit coins are €2 (60% in 2011), with most of the rest being €1, and a few 50c coins.
 The number of counterfeit €2 coins being found annually is decreasing, while numbers of counterfeit €1 and 50-cent coins are increasing.

-Total amount of counterfeit coins seized from circulation in: